collective/collective.runhook/README.rst

             'getRolesInContext': user.getRolesInContext(context)
         })

-Remember to include transaction commit when you want to modify the database:
+Remember to include transaction commit when your scripts modifies the database (the example above does not):

 ..  code:: python

     import transaction
     transaction commit

-Register your function as a named hook for **collective.runhook** in your packages **setup.py** as a setuptools entrypoint:
+Register your function as a named set'uptools entry point for *collective.runhook** in your package's **setup.py**:

 ..  code:: python

     from setuptools import setup

     setup(
-        ...
+        # ...
         entry_points="""
         # -*- Entry points: -*-
-        ...
+        # ...
         [collective.runhook]
         whoami = my.package:whoami
         """